Chapter & Verse

 Chapter & Verse is a books-and-arts podcast about the cultural imagination.
 Sponsored by UC Berkeley's Doreen B. Townsend Center for the Humanities and hosted by Professor of English (and Art of Writing course leader) Scott Saul, Chapter & Verse has a simple premise at its core: that when we explore a gripping story in depth, it tends to become richer and richer, and curiouser and curiouser.
 Their guest-list encompasses artists and critics, novelists and translators, historians and journalists, and radiates outward from the ranks of the Berkeley faculty to the larger cultural community of the Bay Area and beyond.

 The Course Threads program allows Berkeley undergraduates to explore intellectual themes that connect courses across departments and disciplines.
 Without creating new majors or minors, the program instead highlights connections between existing courses.
 Course Threads help students see the value in educational breadth while also pursuing a more in-depth and well-rounded knowledge on one particular topic.
-Following a thread is easy: simply sign up, enroll in at least 3 courses from the thread over the course of your study at Berkeley, and participate in at least one semester-end symposium.
+Following a thread is easy: enroll in at least 3 courses from the thread over the course of your study at Berkeley, and participate in at least one semester-end symposium.

 The College Writing Program teaches writing as a craft, and works with students at all levels of expertise, from those wishing to satisfy the University's composition requirements, through intermediate writers looking to expand their horizons, to seasoned scribes who want to hone their skills in our upper-division courses.